blablacar/twig-stamp/README.md

 # Twig Stamp

+Put a placeholder in a base template, fill it from anywhere.

 ## Idea

 One of our front mates needs to dump SVG sprites on our base layout, but don't want to dump all our icons: only the SVGs that are actually used